RedBloodCell1/Ultimate-Web-Development-Training/Section 8 Advanced CSS/README.md

 ## Display:

-1. Inline = goes to same line
+1. Inline = goes to same line (So if i have 2 <h1> then i tell that the <h1> is inline then both the word or sentence will be in one line)
-2. Block = Full width block
+2. Block = Full width block (From left to right of the screen)
-3. Inline-block = allow to set height and width
+3. Inline-block = allow to set height and width (Its like a block but you can actually set the width and height)
 4. None = to hide things

 ## Float:

-1. Float is to make text wrap around an image
+1. **Float** is to make text wrap around an image
-2. clear is to clear things up so it doesnt interfere with the float image
+2. **Clear** is to clear things up so it doesnt interfere with the float image

 ## Way to make responsive website: